-It is acknowledged that workload continues to be a problem and therefore schools must realistically evaluate the impact of workload when negotiating their "Working Time Agreements (WTA) for 2023-24.
-The School Negotiating Committee (SNC) must refer to the SNCT advice and also the Curriculum for Excellence Working Group Reports on Tackling Bureaucracy.
-The links to these are given below:
+It is acknowledged that workload continues to be a challenge and therefore schools must realistically evaluate the impact of workload when negotiating their "Working Time Agreements (WTA) for 2025-26.
+The School Negotiating Committee (SNC) must refer to the SNCT advice.